SchrodingersGat/KiBoM/README.md

 **--cfg** If provided, this is the BOM config file that will be used.
 If not provided, options will be loaded from "bom.ini"

 **-s --separator** Override the delimiter for CSV or TSV generation

+**-l --language** Default language for labels, titles and headings is english.

 --------
 To run from KiCad, simply add the same command line in the *Bill of Materials* script window. e.g. to generate a HTML output: